dmaters/opengl-renderer/README.md

 ## Features
-- Physically Based Rendering (PBR) with basic material support, trasparency (in development), and HDR
+- Physically Based Rendering (PBR) with basic material support, trasparency (in development), diffuse ambient from skybox, and HDR
-- Bindless Rendering (in development)
 - Cubemapped Skybox
 - Shadow mapping for directional and point lights
 - Frustum culling
-- Compute bloom post-processing (in development)

 ## Building the Project